PE and Sports Premium Funding

 In 2017 the Department for Education confirmed the doubling of the Primary PE & Sport Premium to £320 million and published guidance on how it should be used.

 Schools receive PE and sport premium funding based on the number of pupils in years 1 to 6.
 Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.

-Schools must use the funding to make additional and sustainable improvements to the quality of physical education (PE), physical activity and sport that are offered.
+Schools must use the funding to make additional and sustainable improvements to the quality of physical education (PE), physical activity and sport you offer.

-This means that the premium should be used to:
+This means that school should use the premium to:

-- develop or add to the PE, physical activity and sport activities that your school already offers
+- develop or add to the PE, physical activity and sport activities that school already offers

 - build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years